Patrick-Apilukpuvadol/API-Project/README.md

 ### R3	Why have you chosen this database system.
 What are the drawbacks compared to others?

+The database management system that I'm utilising for this project is Postgres.
+As mentioned in my previous report.
+PostgreSQL is an open-source relational database management system mainly known for its extensibility , powerful features , and support for complex data types (structured and unstructured).

+The following are potential drawbacks for Postgres.

+#### Slower Performance
+Due to Postgres being a relational database it reads from the first row and will search downwards until it can locate the result required.
+This as a result can affect performance speed especially in situations relating to larger commercial databases with extensive rows/columns.

+#### Open Source
+Postgres is an open sourced database management software which means that there is no one company that manages the version control and implementation of patches to the software.
+Although there are alot of communities that assist in developing and maintaining the software, this can cause inconsistencies in the version control which can affect the user friencly interfaces.

+#### High learning Curve
+Postgres as a data management software has a very strict structure in the way data is organised and functions with a set of assumptions.
+All the data needs to serve a clear purpose and follows the schema so it is appropriately placed in the correct tables and rows.
+Finding support for specific matters can prove to be difficult due to the high learning curve which prevents simple searching for answers.

 ### R4	Identify and discuss the key functionalities and benefits of an ORM

 ORM is a programming technique that allows the integration of object oriented programming and Relational database management systems.
 It allows us to utilise the mapping of software objects into a relational database.
 ORM provides the following functionalities and benefits: